Shailesh22290/analytical-ai-agent/README.md

-Below is a **clean, user-friendly, professional README** version of your project summary — short, clear, and beginner-friendly, but still impressive 👇

----

-# 📊 Analytical AI Agent
+# Analytical AI Agent

-An AI-powered data analysis system that understands natural language questions and performs **100% accurate, hallucination-free analysis** using pandas — while generating human-friendly insights with an LLM.
+An AI-powered data analysis system that understands natural language questions and performs **accurate, hallucination-free analysis** using pandas — while generating human-friendly insights with an LLM.

 > The LLM **never touches numbers** — all calculations are done by pandas to ensure correctness.

 ---

-## ✅ Key Features
+##  Features

 | Feature                       | Description                                         |
 | ----------------------------- | --------------------------------------------------- |